 - ½ tsp salt

-- 2-3 tsp beetroot powder (or more, depending on light or dark a pink you want it)
+- 1–3 tsp beetroot powder (depending on light or dark a pink you want it**)

-- Process all crust ingredients in a food processor.
-Transfer into a 5" springform pan and press down into an even flat crust.
+- Process all crust ingredients in a food processor into a fine sticky crumble.
+Transfer into a 5″ springform pan and press down into an even flat crust.
 Freeze while working on next step.

-- Make sure all ingredients are at room temp (not cold).
-Blend everything together in a power blender into a smooth creamy consistency.
-Adjust the pink hue to your liking (by adding a hint more or less beetroot powder).
+- Make sure all filling ingredients are at room temp (not cold***).
+Blend everything, except the beet powder, together in a power blender into a smooth creamy consistency.
+Add a little bit of the beet powder (1tsp at a time) and blend to incorporate.
+Add a bit more powder if desired to adjust to your liking (see notes**).
 Transfer this mixture into the springform pan over the crust.
 Decorate with any desired toppings.